 "Yeah, I heard you."
 Sideswipe did not try to pull away from the other's grip, though his expression was unreadable.

 "I think Sentinel's going to try to take control, and Primus help anyone who won't submit to his demands," Ratchet explained.
-"Listen to me; I need you to gather as many Autobots as you can, and get them out of here, do you understand?"
+"Listen to me; I need you to gather as many Autobots as you can and get them out of here, do you understand?"

 "Wait – Sideswipe!
 Sideswipe!
 Frag it!"
 Ratchet exclaimed in frustration as he watched him go, but it was no use.
-Reluctantly, he took a few steps backwards, before finally turning and running in the opposite direction.
+Reluctantly, he took a few steps backward before finally turning and running in the opposite direction.

 One moment, blackness was all there was, and then the next, the feeling of being overwhelmed by the burden of despair, of lost hope, and of past regrets…

 "I've always stood by you, Sunstreaker, but this is just too much!"
 Sideswipe only ever used his full name when he was angry.
 "The Autobots – we need this Alliance – don't you get it?
 It's a good thing!
 After all that we've been through – the Plague, the wars… you should be happy, instead of looking for somebody to blame for your miserable life!
 I mean – don't you ever ask yourself why no one likes being around you?
 What the frag's got into you lately?"